© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 300m south of Hetchester is a scheduled monument protected by Historic England under reference 1011551.
 View the official record →

-A Romano-British farmstead is located approximately 300 metres south of Hetchester in Northumberland.
+The Romano-British farmstead located 300 metres south of Hetchester in Northumberland is a scheduled ancient monument representing domestic settlement from the Roman period in northern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011551.

 Romano-British farmstead 300m south of Hetchester is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011551.